October 26, 2011

 Indictment Alleges Nearly $2 Million Concealed Shreveport, La. – United States Attorney Stephanie A. Finley announced that Harold L. Rosbottom, Jr., age 55, a Shreveport businessman, was indicted today by a federal grand jury for concealing nearly $2 million from his creditors in the course of his bankruptcy proceeding and subsequently laundering the money in order to purchase a 65′ Hatteras sportfisherman boat and a half-interest in a private jet.

 Rosbottom’s bankruptcy case is pending in the U.S. Bankruptcy Court in Shreveport.
+You can view the article here.
 The grand jury named Rosbottom in four counts of concealment of assets from creditors and the United States Trustee, specifically, a series of 17 cashier’s checks totaling $1,820,195, all payable to himself, as well as a $140,000 deposit given to a Florida broker towards the purchase of a 65′ boat.
 Rosbottom is also charged with two counts of money laundering, first for causing the transfer of more than $1.1 million in order to purchase the boat and also for causing the transfer of $540,000 to pay for a 50% ownership interest in a Westwind 1124 jet aircraft.
 Finally, the grand jury charged Rosbottom with two counts of giving a false oath and account when questioned about these transactions during the course of his bankruptcy proceeding.
+One could check this link right here now to get expert advice on dealing with financial problems.

 If convicted, Rosbottom faces a maximum penalty of five years in prison, a $250,000 fine, or both, on each count of concealment of assets, and a similar prison term and fine on each count of false oath and account.
 The money laundering counts carry a maximum penalty of 20 years in prison, a fine of twice the amount of money involved in the transaction, or both.
 If convicted, Kisla faces a maximum penalty of 5 years in prison, a $250,000 fine, or both.
 The indictment also seeks the forfeiture of $1,677,506 from Rosbottom.